sloan-dog/def-trader/signaler/README.md

 ## Disclaimer

 This system is for educational and research purposes only.
 Always perform your own due diligence before making investment decisions.
-Past performance does not guarantee future results.
+Past performance does not guarantee future results.modi